TypeStrong/tsify/README.md

 # changelog

+* 0.6.4 - Included richer file position information in syntax error messages.
 * 0.6.3 - Updated to TypeScript 1.3.
-* 0.6.2 - Include empty *.d.ts compiled files in bundle for Karma compatibility.
+* 0.6.2 - Included empty *.d.ts compiled files in bundle for Karma compatibility.
-* 0.6.1 - Fix compilation cache miss when given absolute filenames.
+* 0.6.1 - Fixed compilation cache miss when given absolute filenames.
 * 0.6.0 - Updated to TypeScript 1.1.
 * 0.5.2 - Bugfix for 0.5.1 for files not included with expose.
 * 0.5.1 - Handled *.d.ts files passed as entries.
 Fix for files included with expose.